 “Comfortable, clean, and a few inches to the left,” says Suki LaBarre when describing the look of the recently renovated New York City apartment she shares with husband Morgan Buksbaum, who works in entertainment marketing.
 Decorated almost entirely in shades of black, white, and gray, it illustrates how a mix of textures (mud cloth, velvet, hide) and styles (global, midcentury, industrial) can create a gender-neutral look full of character.

 Achieving said look came all the more naturally given Suki’s role as director of retail for One Kings Lane.
-Most everything was purchased directly from the site, and a number of design decisions were made with an assist from The Studio at One Kings Lane.
-“The Studio designers gave me the confidence to take risks,” Suki says.
+Most everything was purchased directly from the site, and a number of design decisions were made with an assist from One Kings Lane Interior Design.
+“The designers gave me the confidence to take risks,” Suki says.
 “There were certain things that I thought might be over-the-top and ridiculous, but they encouraged me to go for it.”
 Without the designers, pieces such as the bedroom’s shagreen bed and the dining room’s oversize chandelier might not have made the cut.

 A space primed for laid-back living, the apartment is a far cry from what it once was.
 Before renovation, it resembled “something you’d find at a souk in Marrakech,” says Suki.
 Dark floors were paired with walls painted in green and blue, and lanterns hung where recessed lighting now shines.
 It was the kind of place one could imagine layered with rich fabrics, rugs, and a hookah or two.